 The U.S. auto sector has an opportunity to become ascendent once again as electric vehicles (EVs) emerge as the industry’s next big evolution.
 More than 250,000 Americans already work in the domestic EV sector, and the EV industry has the potential to create over two million jobs in the United States in the coming decades.

 Domestic demand for EVs is exploding.
 EVs represented just 2% of new vehicle purchases in the United States in 2019; by 2021, EVs’ market share had more than doubled, reaching 4.5% of all vehicle sales.
 This is excellent news for American auto workers: the majority of EVs sold in the United States are American-made, and the market share of American-made EVs is larger than the market share of American-made gas-powered cars.
-Two of the three highest-scoring cars on Cars.com’s 2021 American-made Index are EVs, further highlighting domestically manufactured EVs’ popularity.
+Four of the five highest-scoring cars on Cars.com’s 2023 American-made Index are EVs, further highlighting domestically manufactured EVs’ popularity.

 The automotive industry is massively scaling up their EV-related investments.
 Automakers are investing billions of dollars to build new manufacturing and battery processing plants across the country, and they’re teaming up with mineral processing and recycling companies to fortify the domestic supply chain for critical minerals like lithium and nickel.
 Critical mineral reserves are plentiful throughout the United States and North America, and domestic production is increasing.
 By securing our supply chain for critical minerals, we will create good-paying jobs and reduce our dependence on foreign economies.